These simple guidelines offer a synopsis on how to recycle and limit waste.

 Compost at Home

-Today, almost 60% of the nation's automotive oil is changed by consumer themselves.
+Today, almost 60% of the nation's automotive oil is changed by consumers themselves.
 You can recycle your oil from cars, trucks, boats, motorcycles, recreational vehicles, and lawnmowers.
 It's Easy!

 - Put your used oil in a clean plastic container with a tight lid.